 Oh and you could interchange a rumble pack with the VMU in your controller, since every controller had 2 ports.
 I can’t imagine another console with 4 controllers and 8 memory cards concurrently connected.

 Rumble Pack on Left, 2 VMUs on right

 If you had lots of VMUs, you could easily identify them using a cute character, like this:

 Uh yeah, that’s right.
 New games are being released for the Dreamcast, many years after it’s discontinuation.
 Crazy!

 NEO XYX was released in 2014 for the Dreamcast, albeit an unlicensed release.
 Other honourable mentions go to Karous (2007) and Last Hope (2006).
 Strangely, all scrolling shooters.
 Well, I guess the console was built for the genre!

 Apart from major releases, the platform is also popular amongst the homebrew scene with lots of emulators, VCD players and even Linux.

 9. Random custom controllers

 Maybe you thought the NES Power Glove was rad, but what about fishing rod controllers?
 Train sim controllers?
 Maracas for Samba de Amiga?
-That little microphone so you could ‘talk’ to Leonard Nimoy in Seaman?
+That little microphone so you could ‘talk’ to a fish, with Leonard Nimoy narrating in Seaman?
 Gun controllers that only work on CRTs?